Tuesday, May 21, 2013

 A. Unions involving more than two people.

 If "marriage" is defined in the second sense, there's no rational objection to allowing multiple individuals to marry.
 Can more than two people have a public declaration of their romantic feelings for one another?
 Are those feelings somehow less than those of a homosexual couple?
-What is actually different about the situation same sex advocates want and that of a polyamorous situation?
+What is different about the situation same sex advocates want and that of a polyamorous situation?
 As far as I--and most others--can see, there's no logical reason to deny one and allow the other.

 B. Unions involving related individuals